Manage marketing channels

 Specifies how the user came to your site.
 You can select Online or Offline.
 Use Online channels for visitors who come through a search engine or email campaign.
 Offline channels apply to visitors who found your site through newspaper coupons or magazine advertisements.
 Offline channels usually include data imported through reporting Data Sources.
 See Data Sources .
 See Add Offline Data .

 Before channels and channel data can be displayed in the report, create the channels and the underlying rules that process data.
-You can also create cost and budget amounts for associated channels, and specify how long you want the visitor engagement period to last.
-You perform report configuration tasks in Admin Tools.
+You can also specify how long you want the visitor engagement period to last.

 Adobe recommends that you set up your report in a report suite that you can use as a template for testing purposes.
 You can use the template to apply channel and rule sets globally to one or more production report suites.